downthecrop/2009scape-mirror/README.md

 ## Contributing

-**Note: All merge requests MUST be made using the defaut MR template you can select from the dropdown when creating a new merge request.
+**Note: All merge requests MUST be made using the defaut MR template.
 Merge requests that do not use this template will not be accepted.**
 **More information on Kotlin can be found [here](https://kotlinlang.org/).**

 There are many ways everyone can contribute!
 From the most seasoned programmers to those who do not have the most remote clue how code works!
 Below are some things that can always use some love from the community.

+* **Content Testers**: I'm putting this one up top because of its importance.
+We, the contributors and developers, aren't perfect.
+Sometimes, we make mistakes.
+This is where you come in - If you want a sneak peek at upcoming content, have a knack for breaking things, or just want to contribute to the project without making code changes, you can become a tester!
+If you are interested in becoming a tester, reach out in the testing channel of the discord.

 * **Wiki Editors**: Did you know we have a wiki?
 Well it's always in need of people to fill it out and stay on top of it.
 Editing the wiki is one of the easiest ways you can contribute to 2009Scape!
 If you're an active player and have the will, there's so much you could be helping out with over at the wiki.
-[Click here to go to the wiki](http://play.2009scape.org/wiki).
+[Click here to go to the wiki](https://cdn.2009scape.org/wiki/doku.php?id=start).

 * **JSON editors**: We could always use more JSON editors!
 Please note that JSON editing **must** be done using the [Thanos Tool](https://gitlab.com/2009scape/rs09-thanos-tool/-/jobs/artifacts/master/raw/build/libs/thanostool.jar?job=build).